HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 :::

-### The Failback Host is Windows
+### The Takeover Host is Windows

-#### Log in to the Failback Host .
+#### Log in to the Takeover Host .

 ::: tip
-Ensure that the ssh command exists on the Failback Host, and open the CMD command line.
+Ensure that the ssh command exists on the Takeover Host, and open the CMD command line.
 :::

 #### Huawei Cloud Private DNS Connectivity Testing